Drill Bits for Electric Screwdriver: 7 Essential Types

 • Shank Type:

-• Hex Shank (1/4-inch): Common for screwdriver bits and some drill bits, designed for quick-change chucks found on impact drivers and many electric screwdrivers.
+• Hex Shank (1/4-inch): Common for screwdriver bits and some drill bits, designed for quick-change chucks on impact drivers and many electric screwdrivers.

 • Round Shank: Primarily for traditional drill bits, secured by the adjustable jaws of a drill/driver’s chuck.